Nokia's cash reserves hold up despite big loss

 As the company tries to arrest a decline in a smartphone market dominated by Apple's iPhone and Samsung's Galaxy models, it has been burning through money at a rate that would clean it out in a couple of years.

-But at the end of the second quarter alongside a 1.53 billion euros loss, Nokia said it had net cash of 4.2 billion euros ($5.2 billion), compared with a market estimate of 3.7 billion euros.
+But at the end of the second quarter alongside a 1.53 billion euros loss, Nokia said it had net cash of 4.2 billion euros, compared with a market estimate of 3.7 billion euros.

 The shares rose 18 percent on the news.
 They are down 80 percent since February 2011 when new Chief Executive Stephen Elop announced a shift to the largely untried Microsoft Windows phone operating system.

-Quarterly sales of Nokia's new Lumia phones, which run the Microsoft software, doubled from a low base in the previous quarter, but have yet to grab share back from Apple and Samsung Electronics in the most profitable part of the mobile market.
+Quarterly sales of Nokia's new Lumia phones, which run the Microsoft (MSFT.O) software, doubled from a low base in the previous quarter, but have yet to grab share back from Apple (AAPL.O) and Samsung Electronics (005930.KS) in the most profitable part of the mobile market.

 Analysts views were mixed.
 Some saw a ray of hope in the figures while others said the quarterly result was more proof of an inexorable decline, with some speculating that Elop's days were numbered if there is no change by year-end.